Tax deductible items your small business can claim

 Business insurance

 You can claim premiums for business insurance.
-You cannot claim life insurance unless it is used as collateral for a business loan.
+Life insurance is only deductible when used as collateral for a business loan.

 Bad debt